 Startup Order Fulfillment – Growth Overwhelms the Capacity of the Kitchen

 It can be a long-time coming or a bolt out of the blue; however, at some point, a successful startup will lose the ability to operate informally.
 Common issues:

-Relentless deadlines – orders have to go out on time each and every day.
+- Relentless deadlines – orders have to go out on time each and every day, especially around the holidays.
 For a short while, this isn’t all that problematic, but overtime, the bootstrapping startup is going to struggle to maintain standards.
 Daily trips to the post office—last minute dashes to a FedEx or UPS drop off point—all may be fine for a while, but the grind of fulfillment eventually wears people down.

 Startup Order Fulfillment – Focusing on the Wrong Things